We have all heard one of these painful stories before – likely about someone, we know personally.

 Recognize the praise with a poisonous putdown.

-Be aware of criticism without a basis, but makes you feel guilty.
+Be aware of criticism without a basis, that makes you feel guilty.

 8. Plan an exit strategy.